slvnfchr/tribble-core/README.md

 - **IIPConnection** for initial IP connections used to initialize a component with specific parameters
 - **Input** and **Output** for components input and output ports

-## File processing

-- **File** for file IP with specific properties (fullPath, mediatype...)
-- **walker** to get a component for tree traversal with base path and mask as inputs, File instance as output
-- **reader** to get a component for file reading that appends file contents to incoming file IPs

 ## Components

 Components can be defined with a function, a local module (through its path) or a remote module (URL)